digital-asset/daml/daml-lf/spec/transaction.rst

 A self contained representation of a committed contract.

+The message is assumed ty be wrapped in a `message Versioned`_, which dictated the version used for decoding the message.

 (* since version 14*)

-As of version 14 the following message are included.
+As of version 14 the following fileds are included.

 * ``bytes`` contract_id
 * `message Identifier`_ template_id